-Dr. Shaul Mukhtar, Ph.D. has served as our Executive Vice President and Chief Operating Officer since February 2019.
-Dr. Mukhtar also serves as a consultant with L.S.M. consulting services, a position he has held since February 2018, and as an affiliated partner with the GlobalClose Alliances Group, a position he has held since July 2018.
+Dr. Shaul Mukhtar, Ph.D. has served as our Executive Vice President and Chief Operating Officer since March 2019.
+He has served as a member of the Board of Directors of Univo Pharmaceuticals Ltd. since June 2019.
+Dr. Mukhtar also serves as a consultant with L.S.M.
+Consulting Services, a position he has held since February 2018, and as an affiliated partner with the GlobalClose Alliances Group, a position he has held since July 2018.
 Dr. Mukhtar previously worked at Teva Pharmaceuticals Industries Ltd., most recently as the Senior Vice President, Chief Operating Officer and Regional Research and Development Manager for Teva Japan and South Korea from 2013 to December 2017.
 Dr. Mukhtar holds a Ph.D. in pharmaceutical sciences from Hebrew University of Jerusalem, and an M.B.A. in international business administration from Tel Aviv University.
+Dr. Mukhtar will be retiring from the Company effective March 26, 2022, following two and a half years with PolyPid.

-Dalit Hazan, Vice President, Research and Development and Regulatory Affairs
+Dalit Hazan, Senior Vice President, Research and Development and Regulatory Affairs

-Ms. Dalit Hazan has served as our Vice President, Research and Development and Regulatory Affairs since March 2018.
-Prior to that time, Ms. Hazan was the head of Global Regulatory Affairs at Teva Pharmaceuticals Industries Ltd. From 2013 to April 2016.
-She holds a B.S. in biology and a M.S. in physiology and pharmacology from the Sackler Faculty of Medicine at Tel Aviv University.
+Ms. Dalit Hazan has served as our Senior Vice President, Research and Development and Regulatory Affairs since June 2021, Vice President, Research and Development and Regulatory Affairs since April 2019, Vice President, Regulatory Affairs since March 2018 and Regulatory Affairs Director since April 2016.
+Prior to that time, Ms. Hazan was the head of Global Regulatory Affairs at Teva Pharmaceuticals Industries Ltd. From 2013 to April 2016 as well as Head of Regulatory Affairs department since 2007.
+She holds a B.S. in biology and a M.S. in physiology and pharmacology from the Sackler Faculty of Medicine at Tel Aviv University and an Executive MBA from Bar Ilan University.